 Are you planning for a good rest in your time off this holiday?

-And, with apologies to all of our first responders and health workers and others who do have to go in over the holiday, isn’t it terrific not having to work?
+And, with apologies (and heartfelt thanks) to all of our first responders and health workers and others who do have to work over the holiday, and even more heartfelt apologies to those who would like to work and can’t, there are those of us who do appreciate not having to work over holidays.

-Well, all I can say is, you sure should be celebrating your day (or days) off.
+Well, all I can say is, we sure should be celebrating our day (or days) off.

 Because it certainly wasn’t always that way.

 It hasn’t even been that way for very long.

 First of all, forget the idea of Christmas Day as a federal holiday for most of our ancestors.
 The fact is, for a very long time, there weren’t any federal holidays at all.
 None.
 Nada.
 Zilch.1

 It wasn’t until 1870 that a law was passed providing that New Year’s Day, Independence Day, Christmas Day, and “any day appointed or recommended by the President of the United States as a day of public fasting or thanksgiving shall be holidays within the District of Columbia.”2

 And note that that law only said within the District of Columbia.
 It wasn’t until 1885 that federal employees outside of the federal enclave in which the capital city of Washington is located also officially got the day off.3 Oh, some departments had been closing unofficially before then4 but the law itself didn’t require it.

 But, you say, surely the states recognized Christmas before then!